bbqkees/ems-esp-domoticz-plugin/README.md

 Then copy the plugin.py file to the plugin folder and overwrite the existing file.
 Now start the domoticz service (by typing `sudo systemctl start domoticz` in the shell).
 On first run of the plugin additional devices will be created automatically.
 Existing devices will not change.

+## Credits
+This plugin was based on the beta version version created by @Gert05